-Painting IV is an advanced course for art majors.
-Continuing from Painting III, this course emphasizes individual creativity while continuing the exploration of painting through different techniques with varying content and styles.
-Offered Spring.
+Painting IV is designed to be an advanced course for art majors.
+It is a continuation of Painting III.
+This course emphasizes individual creativity while continuing the exploration of painting through different techniques with varying content and styles.
+Students will create a series of at least six paintings.
+Spring.

-Biology
+Biology Courses